tsnuk/trade-AId-multimodal-transformer/README.md

 This approach gives the model diverse market conditions and patterns across different assets, improving generalization.

-**Bottom Line**: If you don't have at least 100,000 rows of quality data, this system is not suitable for your use case.
-Consider collecting more data or using simpler statistical methods instead.
+**Note**: This system requires at least 1,000,000 rows of quality data to produce meaningful results.
+Smaller datasets should use simpler statistical methods.

 ## User Interface Guide